Life on the Dunes - Part 2

-The shovel-nosed sand snake and banded sand snake (Chilomeniscus cinctus) are also well-adapted for burrowing through sand with their streamlined head and smooth scalation which minimize friction.
+The shovel-nosed sand snake and banded sand snake (Chilomeniscus cinctus) are also well-adapted for burrowing through sand with their streamlined heads and smooth scalation which minimize friction.
 The way they glide swiftly through the sand is reminiscent of the giant "sand worms" in the sci-fi movie "Dune," and the terrifying sand creatures in the movie "Tremors."
-Although it is harmless, the colorful banded sand snake is sometimes mistaken for the poisonous coral snake; however, the coral snake has a black-tipped head and red bands that completely encircle its body, bordered by yellow or white bands.
+Although they are harmless, colorful banded sand snakes are sometimes mistaken for poisonous coral snakes; however, coral snakes have a black-tipped head and red bands that completely encircle their bodies, bordered by yellow or white bands.

 Sand Food & Sand Plant